-- After consultation with all relevant interested parties involved with the Fund, the Administering Authority will prepare and publish their funding strategy. - In preparing the FSS, the Administering Authority must have regard to: - - the guidance issued by CIPFA for this purpose; and - the supplementary statutory guidance issued by MHCLG: Guidance on preparing and maintaining policies on review of employer contributions, employer exit payments and deferred debt agreements; and - the Investment Strategy Statement (ISS) for the NYPF published under Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (as amended); - The FSS must be revised and published whenever there is a material change in either the policy on the matters set out in the FSS or the ISS.
+- After consultation with all relevant interested parties involved with the Fund, the Administering Authority will prepare and publish their funding strategy. - In preparing the FSS, the Administering Authority must have regard to: - - the guidance issued by CIPFA for this purpose; and - the Investment Strategy Statement (ISS) for the NYPF published under Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (as amended); - The FSS must be revised and published whenever there is a material change in either the policy on the matters set out in the FSS or the ISS.